 Moving around every few days gets old.

-Since we haven’t adopted the RV life, we have to unload and load the car every time we move from one place to the next.
-I don’t think we have an exorbitant amount of stuff, but we have enough that it can become a pain…especially if there are steep stairs or long elevator rides involved.
+I didn’t think we had an exorbitant amount of stuff, but we had enough that it can become a pain, especially if there were steep stairs or long elevator rides involved.

 Flexibility is key.

 We had the first six months of our travel planned out before we even hit the road.
 We didn’t look at prices at our chosen destinations much.
-We just felt like things would kinda fall into place as we went along on our journey and let our good fortune be our guide.

 Well, things didn’t work out that way.
 Our goal of spending a full month in Savannah, Georgia, went sideways when we looked at what that kind of goal would cost us.
-We spent a few days outside of the city, instead, rather than a full month.
-Even the outskirts were beyond the reach of our budget.

 Your relationships become more important than ever.

 Nomadic travel can get lonely.
 It’s certainly nice to have a partner and a dog to share it all with, but you still feel a lack of community and a lack of connection when you’re not in one place for long.
-The relationships you have back at home, wherever that is, become so much more important.

 Your friends and family will ask where you are every time you chat.